 Genomics is becoming an important part of the healthcare agenda.
-With the introduction of a national NHS genomic medicine service (GMS), NHS England is striving to ensure that there is equitable access to genetic and genomic testing across the country.
+The NHS genomic medicine service (GMS) for England was launched in October 2018 to ensure equitable access to genetic and genomic testing across the country.
 The aim is to integrate genomic medicine into routine NHS care by 2025.

 In March 2017, the NHS England board set out plans to develop a national GMS to build on existing NHS clinical genetic services and the NHS contribution to the 100,000 Genomes Project, which was successfully completed in December 2018.